andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 [root@dut ~]# for c in {0..7}; do $(d=$(pwd)/irq_smp_affinity.$c; mkdir $d; pushd $d; perf script flamegraph -C $c -F 99 sleep 5; popd) & done
 (... wait for > 5 seconds ) ...
 ```
+> **Note:** The `-F 99` means that iperf samples at a rate of 99 samples per second.
+Sampling isn't perfect: if the CPU
+does something very shortlived between samples, the profiler will not capture it!

 Now, copy the flamegraphs to your local system for analysis.
 You can access the flamegraphs of my test runs here: